 An early and close eye to the matter.
 What to look at?

 Uneven posture is probably the most obvious, but it is not always this obvious and our Chiropractors count with training and a screening tool that provides detail to the screening.

 There are other visual signs a child may have scoliosis, such as one hip being more pronounced, one shoulder blade sticking out more, one leg appearing shorter than the other, or the body leaning to one side.

-As a parent you might have noticed that your little one’s clothes don’t fit quite right.
-Maybe his/her T-shirt hang unevenly, or the neckline seems be off-center.
+As a parent, you might have noticed that your little one’s clothes don’t fit quite right.
+Maybe his/her T-shirt hangs unevenly, or the neckline seems be off-center.

 In addition, any excess fatigue occurring after long periods of sitting or standing might also be a symptom of scoliosis, as the back muscles have to work harder than usual to keep the body balanced.

 Part of the reason why it is sometimes difficult to diagnose scoliosis is that the symptoms, especially early on, are so mild.
 Children rarely suffer chronic back pain from scoliosis unless the curve becomes very severe, so as a parent it may be easy to let it slip by.
 Call us for an appointment, our doctors are trained and have years of expierence to clarify your doubts.